zhangyxrepo/BA-Logic/README.md

-# Clean-Label Graph Backdoor Attack by Poisoning Inner Logic
+# Clean-Label Backdoor Attacks by Poisoning the Inner Logic of Graph Neural Networks

 ## Independencies

 - Python 3.7+
+- PyTorch 2.0.1
-- PyTorch
+- PyTorch Geometric 2.5.2

 ## Usage

-To run the CLIP model with a specific task, use the following command:
+To run the BA-Logic model with a specific task, use the following command:

 ```bash
 python run_clip.py